Teaching and exam

 If you have questions to the process, please contact your study administrator.

-Timetables
+Timetables and classrooms

 The timetables are published for the students before they register for the following semester, i.e., before 1-5 May/1-5 Nov.
 After publication, you can only change the schedule for your course if unforeseen professional circumstances occur.
 A change must be approved by the department management.
 The motivated request for change must be sent to the study administrators, who will then go forward with it.
 Remember to state the (professional) resason for your request and to always consider other alternatives before reporting the request.